Mar 4, 2022

 REINHARD HEERKLOSS: Sample filled with many, many, organisms, with zooplankton and algae and so on.

-LATIF: I mean, he hadn’t touched this thing in months.
+LATIF: I mean, he hadn't even touched this thing in months.
 Nobody had.

-REINHARD HEERKLOSS: I thought there will be nothing.
-More or less dead.
+REINHARD HEERKLOSS: I thought that there will be nothing, just more or less dead.

 LATIF: But when he looks, he sees that it's—it's not just alive, it's thriving.
-There's like tons of different species.
-So there are phytoplankton — these are like little plants, and a lot of them are green.
+There's, like, tons of different species.
+So there are phytoplankton—these are, like, little plants, and a lot of them are green.
 Zooplankton, which are basically like the animal-y type of plankton, some of which eat the phytoplankton, some of which eat the other zooplankton.
-And then there are bacteria, which are basically like the equivalent of the mushrooms or whatever that are—that are recycling the whole system.
+And then there are bacteria, which are basically like the equivalent of the mushrooms or the whatever that are—that are recycling the whole system.
 Unwittingly, he had created a little natural world.

-MATT: Did he create it?
-Or did he just preserve it?
+MATT: Quick question, clarification.
+Did he create it, or did he just preserve it?

 LULU: Yeah.